imagej/imagej.github.io/_pages/cookbook/z-functions.md

 ## 3D Project

-3D project (*"Image/Stacks/3D Project"*) creates a 3D rendering from a stack and rotates the resulting object through a range of angles.
+3D project ({% include bc path="Image|Stacks|3D Project" %}) creates a 3D rendering from a stack and rotates the resulting object through a range of angles.
 When using this plugin, you will be prompted for a variety of initial specifications.
 Based on these values, the program will generate a stack depicting a 360 degree rotation of the 3D projection.
 There are three projection methods available: nearest point, brightest point, and mean value.

 <figure><img src="/media/3d project window.png" title="3d_project_window.png" width="225" height="293" alt="3d_project_window.png" /><figcaption aria-hidden="true">3d_project_window.png</figcaption></figure>